From construction... for construction... trading since 1996

 From small beginnings to market leaders - watch the Hudson Contract story

 HMRC rules mean contractors have to carry out a series of ‘due diligence’ checks before they pick a CIS payroll provider.
 In other words you need to do your homework to stay safe.
-So if you’re weighing us up against others who claim, “We’re just like Hudson Contract” (believe us, they’re not!) these questions should help you decide.
+So if you’re weighing us up against others who claim, “We’re just like Hudson Contract” (believe us, they’re not!) our accreditations, customer reviews and questions below should help you decide.

 For a start, it’s an HMRC requirement, and if you choose a rogue CIS intermediary or umbrella company, expect no sympathy.
 The buck stops with you.
 So make sure anyone you’re thinking of using can give you a written – detailed – explanation of how their business model works, explain the legal framework or case law they operate under and provide sample contracts.
 If they can’t – or won’t – do that, they are definitely not “just like Hudson Contract”.
 They’re most probably just a payroll company whose bold claims will melt like snow if you find yourself with tax or employment issues down the line.
 Be sure to follow HMRC’s guidelines, which you can find here.
 And if someone offers you a cheap deal, remember that what seems too good to be true often turns out to be precisely that.